sunilnandihalli/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be what would happen when the camera is in a different location.
+The current algorithm is extermely sensitive to the mount-point of the camera.
+There are no testcases for night driving.
+This can easily trip us.
+Our algorithm is also hard coded in terms of the resolution of the image.
+This can be troublesome.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+We can make the mask-region independent of the resolution of the image.
+We should be able to get a better estimate of the lane-lines by means of a better interpolation strategy.
+Simply extending the longest line is a gross oversimplification.